POLITICAL TOURS LIMITED BOOKING CONDITIONS

 3.1 On occasions, a higher deposit may be payable – we will advise you where this is the case.

-3.1.1 Payment may be paid by cheque through the post, by transfer to our bank account or by credit / debit card over the telephone.
+3.1.1 Payment may be paid by cheque through the post, by transfer to our bank account.
 3.1.2 We will be unable to confirm your booking until we receive this payment and your signed booking form.
 Once your booking is confirmed, deposits can only be refunded as set out in these booking conditions.

 4. Your contract